 There are several circumstances when the certification process is not necessary.
 However, the invoices must still be coded as a "Y" invoice when the payment is made in the next fiscal year.
 Items paid from carry-forward appropriations, grant payments, construction appropriations and employee matching payments (insurance, social security, retirement, etc.) do not require certification.
-Items that because of the billing methods contain charges for both fiscal years such as: gas card purchases, utility bills, travel expenses and payroll that commences in the closing period of one fiscal year and ends in the following fiscal year do not require certification.
-In that case, the payroll may be made in whole from the funds center (appropriation) for either fiscal year.
+Items that, because of the billing methods, contain charges for both fiscal years such as: gas card purchases, utility bills, and travel expenses do not require certification.
+Payroll that commences in the closing period of one fiscal year and ends in the following fiscal year does not require certification.